 The Support Services Division, under the direction of a Deputy Chief of Police and supported by the Administrative Services Commander, is composed of the Records Unit; Property and Evidence function; an Administrative Systems Officer; the Recruitment function; the Training function; the Police Systems Manager; the technical/research function; and the budget, grants, and contract coordination function.

 The following organizational units comprise the Support Services Division:

 *Administrative Services Section

-The Records Unit is a component of the Administrative Services Section responsible for maintaining criminal and civil records.
+The Records Unit is a component of the Administrative Services Section and is responsible for maintaining criminal and civil records.
 The Records Unit is managed by the Administrative Services Major and supervised by three civilian supervisors.

 The Records staff is responsible for reviewing all submitted reports from the Patrol, Traffic, and Investigations Units for accuracy and completeness.
 From these reports, statistical information is recorded and reported.

 All reports and records are maintained according to departmental standards and state law in order to provide security and authorized access.
 Records are maintained in alphabetical or numerical filing systems.
 (Reference RCW 10.97, 42.17, and 13.50.)